ggmarie/hello-world/README.md

 Harbinger is a canary code that contacts a DMS to check satellite uptime and readiness for uploading and downloading data.

-To run harbinger locally, you will need a bucket and access token to test
+To run harbinger locally, you will need a test bucket and its corresponding access token.

 How to run: